-1. In the flow navigator, click on Run Implementation.
+1. In the Flow Navigator, click on Run Implementation.
 At this point, all the runs are reset and relaunched.

-In the design sources window, the Utility Source is updated with the checkpoint from the previously routed impl_1 if the checkpoint has met certain criteria to ensure it is a good quality reference checkpoint for future runs.
+In the Sources window, the Utility Sources is updated with the checkpoint from the previously routed $impl_1$ if the checkpoint has met certain criteria to ensure it is a good quality reference checkpoint for future runs.